jeremyngcode/Spotify-Playlist-Updater/README.md

 The access token expires in 60 mins, but you will not have to worry about this as I have coded it in such a way that it will refresh whenever required.

 ### 5. Begin Automation
 When you're ready, run the [Automator.py](Automator.py) script.
 You should notice a new output file "data.csv" in the working directory.
-If you're running this from cmd, press `ctrl + c` to exit the process.
+If you're running this from cmd, press `CTRL+C` to exit the process.

 I suggest testing the script with a dummy playlist first to ensure everything is working correctly.
 Try reporting your own playlists as well.